 Given the demands on the winning bidder at an auction – paying the deposit and signing the contract – it is essential that anyone looking to buy a property in this way is aware of the legal requirements in their state, the terminology involved and the health of their own finances.
 With all this in place, an auction can be a fruitful and exciting way to purchase property.

-If you’re considering purchasing your first home through an auction, start with our simple home loan pre-approval tool to see how much you may be able to borrow.
+If you’re considering purchasing your first home through an auction, start with our simple home loan borrowing power tool to see how much you may be able to borrow.
 Or contact one of our Lending Specialists on 13 73 77 to find out more about your home loan options today.